softcoder/riprunner/README.md

 - A MySQL database to install the Rip Runner Schema
 - A Registered Account on an SMS Gateway Provider (Twilio (recommended),Sendhub,EzTexting,TextBelt)
 - A Google Maps API key: https://developers.google.com/maps/documentation/javascript/tutorial#api_key (one key for server applications and one for android apps)
-- Optional: If using the experimental Android app, you need a Google Apps Engine (GAE) Project # (see http://developer.android.com/google/gcm/gs.html)
+- Optional: If using the experimental Android app, you need a Google Apps Engine (GAE) Project Number (see http://developer.android.com/google/gcm/gs.html) and Browser API Key.

 Screenshots:
 ------------